Not sure where to break a $100 bill?

 Many businesses now accept cards only, and a coin shortage in the United States has limited the number of businesses that will make change.

-10 Places to Break a $100 Bill
+12 Places to Get Change for a $100 Bill

 Your mileage may vary based on your specific local area, but when you’re looking for where to break a $100 bill, these ten types of places are usually a good bet.